MAX090706/RC-ORNITHOPTER/Gearbox/readme.md

 #  RC Ornithopter Project

 ##  GEARBOX
-For our RC Ornithopter, the gearbox is most crucial element which is responsible for reducing the high-speed rotation of the BLDC motor into a slow, powerful, and controlled flapping motion.
+For our RC Ornithopter, the gearbox is most crucial element which is responsible for reducing the high-speed rotation of the BLDC motor into a slow, powerful, and controlled flapping motion.Gearbox function is to reduce the speed of the input from the motor, while also multiplying the torque the input creates.
 The challenge was to design a gearbox that is lightweight, compact, durable, and efficient, while also achieving the large reduction ratio.
 After exploring various options we arrived at an afficient gearbox.

 ###  **Calculation of Reduction Ratio**
 For our **Ornithopter**, we needed a gearbox that was **lightweight, compact, low-friction, and capable of handling high torque with large reduction ratios**.